Gender bender: Cross-dressing and androgyny

 Cross-dressing would be a form of gender bending because the purpose is to "fuck with gender" roles and presentation.
 Androgyny is not specifically gender bending, but it can be considered as such if someone is being androgynous on purpose.
 The origin of the word "androgynous" is from the Greek androgynos: "male and female in one; womanish man; common to men and women".
 Androgyny as a form of gender expression may present as a blended unification of masculine and feminine traits, with the goal of making one's sex indiscernible, or as a dichotomous mix juxtaposing male and female phenotypes, with the goal of transgressing gender norms.

-There have been many famous people who have cross-dressed and many famous people now who are androgynous.
-The rock star Prince was very well known for his cross-dressing or androgynous look.
+There have been many famous people who have cross-dressed, and many famous people now who are androgynous.
+The rock star Prince was very well known for his cross-dressing and androgynous look.
 Eddie Izzard started to freely talk about her cross-dressing as early as 1992.

 Shakespeare used cross-dressing in his performances.
-Over the centuries some readers have posited that Shakespeare's sonnets are autobiographical, and point to them as evidence of his love for a young man.
+Over the centuries, some readers have posited that Shakespeare's sonnets are autobiographical and point to them as evidence of his love for a young man.
 Shakespeare had characters in his writings that were considered cross-dressers.
 The four of the five main female characters in his plays were seen as women who cross-dress as men or boys: Cleopatra in Antony and Cleopatra, Portia in The Merchant of Venice, Rosalind in As You Like It, Viola in Twelfth Night.